boat washing tips and locations

 Boat owners and operators should powerwash their boat as often as possible.
 When possible, allow your boat to completely dry between trips.
 In South Dakota this usually takes 2-4 days in the summer months and at least a week during the cooler months.
 Here are some tips to make powerwashing your boat efficient and effective.

-If AIS are attached or if a boat has been moored in AIS containment waters for 3 or more days, boaters are required to decontaminate with a hot water power wash.
+If AIS are attached, boaters are required to decontaminate with a hot water power wash.
 Quagga Mussels, Zebra Mussels and Asian Clams are very small and difficult to see on boats and trailers.
 A heated pressure washer is necessary to kill any remaining AIS not removed by pressure washing.
 High pressure-hot (140 degrees Fahrenheit) water should be used on the hull for 10 seconds on every surface using overlapping passes.
-For interior compartments such as live wells, bilge, motor intakes and ballast tanks, low pressure and slightly cooler (120 degrees Fahrenheit) water should be used for 90 seconds to flush the compartments.
+For interior compartments such as live wells, bilge, motor intakes and ballast tanks, low pressure and slightly cooler (120 degrees Fahrenheit) water should be used for 120 seconds to flush the compartments.
 If hot water is unavailable, all surfaces and compartments must be thoroughly flushed and the boat should be allowed to completely dry for 5-7 days prior to use.

 Visit https://oahetv.viebit.com/player.php?hash=uxXCDQ3Swl23 for additional decontamination tips.